 Art is devoted to bringing us closer into focus.
-Portraiture can be more than a handshake or "Buen dia" in passing.
-Meeting someone for the first time there is an exchange of early words and histories.
-Light is shrinking and swelling - Then, there is a slow sudden stare.
-Silver light travels through the air, bouncing, reflecting off a person and then that same light passes thourgh the lens and softly touches the negative.
+Portraiture is more than a handshake or "Buen dia" in passing.
+Meeting someone for the first me is the exchange of early words and histories.
+Light shrinking and swelling - The slow sudden stare - Silver light travels through the air, bouncing, reflecting and then softly touches the negative.
 So much is seen.
 So much is hidden.
 To bump up against someone can leave a fingerprint.